Tuchel 'unsurprised' by imminent Christensen departure with defender in advanced talks with Barcelona

 Chelsea head coach Thomas Tuchel has admitted he is not surprised to see defender Andreas Christensen closing in on a move to Barcelona.

-Christensen's contract at Stamford Bridge expires this summer, and despite Chelsea's efforts to re-sign him the Denmark international is now reported to have reached a pre-contract agreement with Barcelona.
+Christensen's contract at Stamford Bridge expires at season's end and despite Chelsea's efforts to re-sign him, the Denmark international is now reported to have reached a pre-contract agreement with Barcelona.

 Tuchel has lamented the 25-year-old's likely departure, but insisted the Blues made a competitive offer to keep him in London.